Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

-Now we mimic a technique of Druel, see \cite{druel:cubic-3-fold}.
+Now we mimic a remark of Druel, see \cite{druel:cubic-3-fold}.
 Namely, since $\HH^1(Y,\f(-1))=0$, we have $\HH^0(Y,T(-1))=0$.
-It follows that $T$ is a Cohen-Macaulay curve and by a Hilbert polynomial computation we obtain $T\cong \OO_L$ for a certain line $L\subset Y$. \end{proof}
+It follows that $T$ is a Cohen-Macaulay curve and by a Hilbert polynomial computation we obtain $T\cong \OO_L$ for a given line $L\subset Y$.
+This concludes the proof of \eqref{minimum+1}. \end{step} \end{proof}